Kyle Tucker Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.47).
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.43).

-- Manning (5-4) gets the starting nod for the Tigers in his 13th start of the season.
-He has a 4.18 ERA in 64 2/3 innings pitched, with 42 strikeouts.
+- Rodriguez looks for his 10th victory when he gets the start for the Tigers, his 20th of the season.
+He is 9-6 with a 3.03 ERA and 115 strikeouts in 113 2/3 innings pitched.

-- The right-hander's last time out was on Saturday against the Cleveland Guardians, when he went six innings, surrendering one earned run while giving up five hits.
+- In his most recent outing on Sunday against the Cleveland Guardians, the lefty tossed 6 2/3 innings, allowing one earned run while surrendering four hits.

-- The 25-year-old has amassed an ERA of 4.18, with 5.8 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .231 against him.
+- The 30-year-old has put up an ERA of 3.03, with 9.2 strikeouts per nine innings, in 19 games this season.
+Opponents are batting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.